hachyderm/community/community.hachyderm.io/content/en/docs/monetary-posts/_index.md

 > Hachyderm unequivocally supports all calls for mutual aid. -Nóva

-As a community that focuses on being a safe space and supporting the needs of marginalized people, we want to support mutual aid efforts.
-We also want to ensure that our environment does not support exploiting the needs of marginalized people to the benefit of others.
+As a community that focuses on being a safe space and supporting the needs of marginalized people, we support mutual aid efforts.
+The rules below help to ensure individuals are not exploiting the needs of marginalized people to the benefit of others.

 Things to keep in mind when posting about mutual aid:
 - Mutual aid is not charity.
 Mutual aid is not a handout.
-Mutual aid is a way for us to support one another in a way to support one another without "lording" status or favors over another being.
+Mutual aid is a way for us to support one another in a way to support one another without demanding status or favors over another being.
 - Mutual aid typically involves a one-to-one interaction.
 However, please remember your mental health as you interact with the community and only share what you are comfortable with discussing.

-### Rules around Mutual Aid
+### Posting about Mutual Aid

-Mutual Aid post must include the following:
-- You must include "This post is for `#mutualaid`" either at the beginning or end of your post.
+- You should include "This post is for `#MutualAid`" either at the beginning or end of your post.
-- Mutual aid post must still be appropriately marked with content warnings when applicable, but you can add mutual aid to the title to help with engagement.
+- Mutual aid post should still be appropriately marked with content warnings when applicable, but you can add mutual aid to the title to help with engagement.
 For example, if the need from the mutual aid is related to domestic abuse, you could use the `Mutual Aid: Domestic Abuse` content warning.

 ## Charity Fundraisers